31 Best Gluten-Free Restaurants in San Francisco in 2026

 What to Order

-The King of New York waffle sandwich (pastrami, slaw and thousand island) is a hit but don’t miss the chicken bites, waffle fries or sweet Bananagrams waffle.
+The King of New York waffle sandwich with pastrami, Swiss cheese, slaw and Thousand Island dressing is a hit, as is the Reef with battered fish, pickles, slaw and tartar sauce.
+Don’t miss the chicken bites, waffle fries or sweet Bananagrams Waffle either!

 The Game Parlour | 1342 Irving St., San Francisco, CA 94122 | $$

-Food from a gluten-free restaurant San Francisco has to offer.
+A waffle sandwich from a gluten-free restaurant in San Francisco

 via The Game Parlour